-- Start with the pastry cream, in a medium bowl, whisk together the egg yolks, sugar, flour, cocoa powder and cornstarch until smooth.
+- Start with the pastry cream, in a medium bowl, whisk together the egg yolks, sugar, flour, cocoa powder, salt and cornstarch until smooth.

 - In a small saucepan over low heat, add the milk and warm until it starts to steam.
 Once it is steaming, add the melted chocolate and whisk to incorporate.
 While whisking the egg mixture, slowly pour in about one-third of the milk.
 Once it is combined, continue to add the rest of the milk, whisking continuously.
 Return the mixture to the saucepan.

 - Place the saucepan over medium heat.
 Cook until thickened, whisking constantly.
 Stop to check if the cream starts to bubble.
 If it does, cook for another minute.
 Remove from heat and stir in the vanilla extract.
 Transfer the pastry cream into a medium bowl.
 Cover with a piece of plastic wrap that is pressed right up against the surface of the cream.
 Transfer to the fridge and cool completely.